coldfire05b/admissioncoddfat/AndroidApplication.md

 📍[CODEPATH - Android Course Syllabus](https://courses.codepath.org/snippets/android_university/syllabus)

-We wish you all the best and we hope to see on our classes soon!
+We wish you all the best and we hope to see in our classes!
 Good luck!

 Best regards,